aousabdo/RFPExtractor/README.md

 ### MongoDB Configuration

 The application requires MongoDB for:
-- User authentication
+- User authentication and session management
-- Document metadata storage
+- Document metadata and event storage
 - Analysis results persistence
+- Admin statistics and metrics

 For MongoDB Atlas:
 - Ensure TLS is enabled with proper certificates